mridulraturi7/30DaysOfCode_HackerRank/README.md

 Day 28 : RegEx, Patterns, and Intro to Databases.

-Day 29 : Bitwise And.
+Day 29 : Bitwise AND.